 Another benefit is energy efficiency.
 A well-designed hydronic heating system can be very economical in terms of energy use.
 This is especially true when a high-efficiency condensing boiler or a tankless water heater is used as the main hot water source.
 For even greater savings, it's possible to install a solar thermal system that will allow the sun to do some of the water-heating work.

 Today's boilers are far more compact and efficient that older models.

 There are different ways to heat the water used in a hydronic heating system.
 The most common heater is a boiler fueled by natural gas, propane, or fuel oil.
-Some hydronic heating systems rely on heat pumps, tankless "on-demand" water heaters, or even tank-type water heaters.
-The sun is another possible heat source.
-In a solar thermal system, the sun heats water or an antifreeze solution in a solar panel.
-When the liquid in the panel reaches a certain temperature, it's pumped down to the hot water tank or to a heat exchanger in the tank.
-A backup heat source is required for periods when solar energy isn't available.
+Some hydronic heating systems rely on heat pumps, tankless "on-demand" water heaters, solar thermal systems, or even tank-type water heaters.

 In any hydronic heating system, there will be a pump that moves the water, piping that conveys hot water to the living space and transports cooled water back to the heat source, and radiators that absorb and radiate heat.

 The thermostat is a final common ingredient.
 It tells the heating system when to pump hot water to the radiators so that comfortable temperatures can be maintained.
 Choosing the right type of thermostat is important with a hydronic heating system.

 Even though there are complex elements required to make sure your hydronic heating system works at its best, Dr. Energy Saver is skilled in installing and maintaining these systems.
 We can help you choose which hydronic system would be the best fit for your home.
 Contact your local dealer by clicking below!